You have certain rights if

 Eviction from a residential caravan site

-- you’re not living in the caravan or mobile home as your main residence;
+- the caravan or mobile home is not your main home

 The court should only issue an order to end the agreement if it is reasonable to do this.